Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The top 3 things to do in Parma are to visit the Cathedral of Parma, the Teatro Regio di Parma, and wander and enjoy Parma street life, along with the beautiful parks in the town.

 If you’re a foodie, you’re in for a treat in Parma!
 You must try culatello, prosciutto di Parma (aka parma ham for Brits), Parmigiano-Reggiano, and go wine tasting.

 The best place to stay in Parma is within the center city.
 Both hotels and apartment rentals are good options.
 Park Hotel Pacchiosi is a great luxury option.

 Things To Do in Parma Italy

 Parma is the kind of city I love visiting in Italy — it’s small enough to see the main sights on foot, but large enough to have lots of options; home to some interesting attractions but not overwhelming with a sightseeing to-do list; lots of cool shops and boutiques, and great food and wine!

-The streets are lovely enough — but there are three specific sites in Parma that I recommend visiting because they’re visually stunning.
+The streets are lovely enough — but there are three specific sites in Parma that I recommend visiting to experience the beauty of Parma because they’re visually stunning.

 The Cathedral of Parma

-In my opinion, Parma is home to one of the most stunning cathedrals in Italy.
+In my opinion, the Parma Cathedral (Duomo di Parma) is one of the most stunning cathedrals in Italy.
 And I say that as a somewhat jaded Italy traveler who is tired of seeing cathedrals all the time.

 When you walk in, it takes your breath away.